limentum/limentum.github.io/_vestige/interlude-the-party.md

 "This is what I get for playing with a bunch of gamers," I exclaimed, applying a disgusted tone to the last word.

-"Not my fault you only play like one game a month!"
+"Not my fault you only play one game a month!"
 Alex joked.

-"Even then, I was like this close to beating you anyway!"
+"Even then, I was this close to beating you, anyway!"
 I said, gesturing a miniscule distance between my thumb and pointer finger.

 A voice interrupts our argument, coming from right outside the room, "Uh huh...